Roberto Oquendo's Family Has Tearful Plea For Hit-And-Run Driver Who Killed North Philadelphia Man

 PHILADELPHIA (CBS) — A grieving family is begging the driver who killed their loved one to come forward.
 The victim’s family has a message for the hit-and-run driver.

-Police are looking for a blue GMC Yukon or Denali wanted for the crash on the 33oo block of North 2nd Street in North Philadelphia Wednesday night.READ MORE: Man Breaks Into Delaware County Home While 15-Year-Old Learning Virtually Was Home Alone, Police Say
+Police are looking for a blue GMC Yukon or Denali wanted for the crash on the 3300 block of North 2nd Street in North Philadelphia Wednesday night.READ MORE: Eagles' Jalen Mills Talks 2020 Season, Carson Wentz Trade: 'It Was The Right Move For The Team'

 Tonight, neighbors and family of 60-year-old Roberto Oquendo are asking for the public’s help to find the person responsible.